research-software-directory/research-software-directory/docs/instruction/README.md

 product pages.
 You can control which mentions should appear on a product page by selecting them via the dropdown list in the Admin interface of the RSD.

-The items on the  dropdown list are harvested once every 24 hours from the [Netherlands eScience Center group on Zotero](https://www.zotero.org/groups/1689348).
+The items on the  dropdown list are harvested periodically from the [Netherlands eScience Center group on Zotero](https://www.zotero.org/groups/1689348).
 For reference, Zotero is the place where we keep track of NLeSC's _output_ and _impact_: